Saint Pierre and Miquelon: Before 1900

 The 1763 Treaty of Paris, which ended the Seven Years' War, resulted in the French ceding all of New France to Britain and Spain, though the British granted fishing rights to French fishermen along the Newfoundland coast and returned Saint Pierre and Miquelon to France.
-In 1778, after France joined the American Revolutionary War against Britain, British forces under Vice-Admiral John Montagu occupied Saint Pierre and Miquelon, burning all colonial settlements on the islands and deporting 2,000 colonists back to France.
-In 1793, another British force under Captain William Affleck occupied the islands during the War of the First Coalition; in the following year, they deported the island's French colonists and a British colony was established on Saint Pierre.
+In 1778, after France joined the American Revolutionary War against Britain, British forces under Vice-admiral John Montagu occupied Saint Pierre and Miquelon, burning all French settlements on the islands and deporting their inhabitants back to France.
+In 1793, another British force under Captain William Affleck occupied the islands during the War of the First Coalition; in the following year, the island's French colonists were deported and a British colony was established on Saint Pierre.

-During the 1796 Newfoundland expedition, the nascent British colony was evacuated after the appearance of French Navy squadron under Counter-Admiral Joseph de Richery, which proceeded to burn the abandoned settlement.
-The 1802 Treaty of Amiens brought the islands back under French control, only for Britain to retake them after Napoleonic Wars began the following year.
-They were returned to France once more under the 1814 Treaty of Paris, though the British briefly occupied the islands during Hundred Days in 1815.
+During the 1796 Newfoundland expedition, the nascent British colony was evacuated after the appearance of a French Navy squadron under Counter-admiral Joseph de Richery, which proceeded to burn the abandoned settlement.
+The 1802 Treaty of Amiens brought the islands back under French control, only for Britain to retake them after the Napoleonic Wars began the following year.
+They were returned to France once more under the 1814 Treaty of Paris, though the British briefly occupied the islands during the Hundred Days in 1815.
 When the French returned to the islands in 1816, they found that all of its colonial settlements had been destroyed or fallen into ruin.
 The islands were gradually resettled by Breton, Norman and Basque settlers, joined by various other peoples, particularly from Newfoundland.
 The colony's economy did not recover for another 35 years.